 Fire Protection

-To the extent allowed by Factory Mutual Engineering (FM) and National Fire Protection Association (NFPA), provide Early Suppression- Fast Response (ESFR) sprinkling throughout the warehouse.
+To the extent allowed by National Fire Protection Association (NFPA), provide Early Suppression- Fast Response (ESFR) sprinkling throughout the warehouse.

-The entire facility including the loading docks, and future installation of sprinkler lines, shall be fully sprinkled in accordance with applicable publications of NFPA and FM.
+The entire facility including the loading docks, and future installation of sprinkler lines, shall be fully sprinkled in accordance with applicable publications of NFPA.

-ESFR sprinkler design and installation requirements of the latest FM standard with the latest Technical Advisory Bulletin, shall be strictly followed.
-A pressurized underground fire main loop is included in this proposal with valved fire main feeds into the building.
-The layout of the sprinkler systems should be closely coordinated with the structural, lighting, and mechanical layouts to prevent obstructions to the ESFR heads.
-Requirements for the arrangement and protection are provided in FM Data Sheet 2-2.

-Entire system shall be designed, fabricated, installed, tested, and approved in accordance with the appropriate editions of the International Building Code (IBC) and local building codes, FM regulations, NFPA, and the Authority Having Jurisdiction (AHJ).
+Entire system shall be designed, fabricated, installed, tested, and approved in accordance with the appropriate editions of the International Building Code (IBC) and local building codes, NFPA, and the Authority Having Jurisdiction (AHJ).
 The warehouse may contain some rack storage of materials along with be bulk pallet floor storage.

 Entire sprinkler system, and other fire protection equipment and systems, shall be coordinated and compatible with the fire alarm system.
 Integrate components of both systems and provide a completely finished, tested, and approved fire suppression and detection system.
 The entire suppression system shall be externally monitored.
-All components of the fire prevention systems shall be fully supervised in accordance with all applicable FM and NFPA codes and standards.
+All components of the fire prevention systems shall be fully supervised in accordance with all applicable NFPA codes and standards.
 All fire protection control valves must be locked in the open position.

-Provide portable fire extinguishers throughout the facility in accordance with the International Building Code (IBC) and local building codes, FM, and NFPA.
+Tenant shall provide portable fire extinguishers throughout the facility in accordance with the International Building Code (IBC) and local building codes, FM, and NFPA.

-Hazard classifications, material classifications, and water application density for all spaces shall be in accordance with FM and NFPA standards.
+Hazard classifications, material classifications, and water application density for all spaces shall be in accordance with NFPA standards.

-If adequate water pressure and flow are not available at the site, developer shall provide a water storage facility to provide adequate water for the sprinkler system.
+If adequate water pressure and flow are not available at the site, developer shall provide a fire pump to provide adequate water for the sprinkler system.

 Facility will be designed for the storage of product for class I-IV commodities and cartoned unexpanded group A plastics per FM data sheet 8-9 Table 8.

 Provide a 500 SF area with a 9” recessed floor for a containment material storage room with 1 hour rated walls, a 1 hour rated coiling door and separate man door.
 Please include an eye wash, shower and floor drain in this room also.
 Ramp into depressed area can be located outside the coiling door, add rail protections as required by code.
+TBD, can be applied to TI Allowance.

 Provide a separate 500 SF aerosol storage cage with full height chain link fencing, a motorized 9’x10’ sliding gate entry and separate man door(s) as required by code.
+TBD, can be applied to TI Allowance.

 Plumbing

 Provide domestic water, storm sewer, and sanitary sewer from the local utility services to the building.
 Water and sewer system capacities shall be adequate to support the building.
 Include all local utility connection fees and taxes.
-Provide storm sewer system within the building, including roof drainage system, as required by the appropriate edition of the International Building Code (IBC) and local building Plumbing Code.
-Coordinate and connect storm system to the site storm water management system.
+Provide storm sewer system within the building, as required by the appropriate edition of the International Building Code (IBC) and local building Plumbing Code.

 Provide domestic water distribution to all plumbing fixtures.
-Where adequate water pressure does not exist, provide water pressure booster system, including four exterior non-freezing bib connections.
+Where adequate water pressure does not exist, provide water pressure booster system, including exterior non-freezing bib connections.

 Provide one additional lavatory locations (each with both male and female) at locations in the warehouse portion of the facility, to be defined by Tenant, and located over the shell sanitary sewer line.
+TBD, can be applied to TI Allowance.